reefland/ansible-motd-zfs-smartd/README.md

 * The `[motd_group:vars]` block defines variables that will be applied to all systems defined in the group and can override variables defined in `defaults/main.yml`.
   * The variable `enable_these_for_all_hosts=` is optional and specifies which MOTD messages are to be applied to all systems defined in this group.
 If not defined here the value in `defaults/main.yml` will be used.
-  * The variable `services_list_override_for_all_hosts=` is optional and specifies which services the service MOTD file will report on.
+  * The variable `services_list.override_for_all_hosts=` is optional and specifies which services the service MOTD file will report on.
 This is applied to all systems defined in this group.
 If not defined here the value in `defaults/main.yml` will be used.
 * The `[motd_group]` block lists the hostname(s) that you intent to apply this script to.
   * The variable `more_motd_entries=` is optional and specifies which MOTD messages are unique to that host and not installed on every host.
 If not defined here then nothing else will be added to `enable_these_for_all_hosts` list.
   * The variable `more_services_entries=` is optional and specifies which additional services the MOTD service file should report on for the specific host.
-If not defined here then nothing else will be added to `services_list_override_for_all_hosts=` list.
+If not defined here then nothing else will be added to `services_list.override_for_all_hosts=` list.

 ---